CrowCrow611/Cipher_os/README.md

 - **Taskbar** with start menu, active window list, live clock, and mode toggle
 - **Window previews** on taskbar hover

+## Lets take a look at the desktop.

 ### Dual Modes
 | Normal Mode | Hack Mode |
 |---|---|